This is the "Home" page of the "Citation Management" guide.

-A brief guide to getting up and running with two of our recommended resources: Zotero and EndNoteWeb
+A guide to Citation Management using two of our recommended resources: Zotero and EndNoteWeb

 Welcome!